 3. Common Athens Code Violations

-- Missing Graspable Handrail: The railing on top of the balusters often doesn't count.
-You usually need a separate, graspable rail for stairs.
+- Missing Graspable Handrail: That decorative railing on top might not count.
+You probably need a separate, easy-to-grab rail for the stairs.

-- Improper Flashing: Water getting behind your ledger board rots your house.
-We use specialized flashing tape and Z-flashing to waterproof this joint.
+- Improper Flashing: If water gets behind the ledger board, it'll rot your house.
+We use special tape and Z-flashing to prevent leaks at this joint.

 Ready to Build Confidence?

-If navigating the Athens-Clarke County Planning Department sounds like a headache, let us handle it.
-At Smart Home Repair, "Code Compliant" is just our starting point.
-We build decks that are safe, beautiful, and fully permitted so you can relax.
+If dealing with the Athens-Clarke County Planning Department sounds like a pain, let us handle it.
+At Smart Home Repair, we don't just aim for "Code Compliant", we make sure your deck is safe, beautiful, and fully permitted.

 Joseph Yerdon

 Owner of Smart Home Repair and lead craftsman with 15+ years of experience in Athens, GA.
-Joseph specializes in structural repairs and custom deck designs.
+Joseph knows his way around structural repairs and custom decks.